Image via Flickr

 Today's generation, the research introduced, is "characterized by a new and pervasive hookup culture in which students regularly have sex with no strings attached."

 "This implies that the college campus has become a more sexualized environment and that undergraduates are having more sex than in the past," Monto says.
 "We were surprised to find this is not the case."

 Contrary to popular belief, Monto says we're not seeing a "sea change in the sexual behavior of college students," nor "a significant liberalization of attitudes towards sex."

 Could it be that our newfangled access to porn is stunting the urges of real-life encounters?
 Has the hyper-conectivity of the era given today's kids less reason to leave the dorm room?
 Are separated freshmen couples sexting and Skyping in lieu of getting it on?
-The research didn't answer these questions, but Monto suggests that marriages are averaging later age are shaping contemporary norms and could have something to do with the sex statistics we expected to be off the charts.
+The research didn't answer these questions, but Monto suggests that marriages are occurring, on average, later in life.
+Could that have something to do with the mild sex statistics we'd expected to be off the charts?

 "The idea of waiting until marriage to begin sexual behavior is a less tenable narrative," he explains.
 "Courtship and relationship practices are changing, and the implications of these changes present a new unique set of challenges, but this study demonstrates that we are not in the midst of a new era of no rules attached sexuality.
 In fact, we found that, overall, sexual behavior among college students has remained fairly consistent over the past 25 years."